taikoxyz/taiko-mono/packages/protocol/DESIGN.md

 A _qualified transaction_ is one that:

--   Its 'msg.sender' has enough Ether to pay the minimal transaction fee.
+-   Its `msg.sender` has enough Ether to pay the minimal transaction fee.
 -   The transaction's nonce matches the current nonce in the L2 state.

 > Question(David Cai): anything else?

-Because checking if a transaction is indeed qualified can only be done by the Taiko L2 node using its knowledge of the L2 worldstate, the L1 rollup contract treats qualfied and unqualified transactions equallly.
+Because checking if a transaction is indeed qualified can only be done by the Taiko L2 node using its knowledge of the L2 world-state, the L1 rollup contract treats qualified and unqualified transactions equally.
 In the case of all transactions in the txList are unqualfied, the L2 node will yield a empty but valid block. zkEVM shall generate a valid proof regardless.

 ### Handing of Unqualified Transactions on L2

-If a Taiko node proposes blocks, it will have to "execute" unqualified transactions to produce trace logs for ZKP computation.
+If a Taiko node proposes blocks, it will have to *execute* unqualified transactions to produce trace logs for ZKP computation.
 Such execution will, however, not change any state variable or block header field values.

 Non-proposing Taiko nodes may skip over all unqualified transactions and only run those qualified transactions.